The College Monk

 Guiding Values of CIDA

-Mission- The Council for Interior Design Accreditation (CIDA) progresses the interior design profession.
-The authoritative origin for quality benchmarks and accreditation in advanced education.
+Mission- The Council for Interior Design Accreditation (CIDA) progresses the interior design profession as the authoritative origin for quality benchmarks and accreditation in advanced education.

-Vision- Interior designing architects are looked for experts.
-It’s due to their experience and mastery.
-It hoists the human involvement in the constructed condition.
+Vision- Interior designing architects are looked for experts due to their experience and mastery in hoisting the human involvement in the constructed condition.

 Eligibility requirements for colleges for CIDA accreditation

-• A program looking for accreditation must show certain things.
-Firstly, it is housed in an establishment that is certified by an institutional authorizing body.
-It is perceived by the U.S. Bureau of Higher Education or a provincial service of education in Canada.
+• A program looking for accreditation must show that it is housed in an establishment that is certified by an institutional authorizing body that is perceived by the U.S. Bureau of Higher Education, or a provincial service of education in Canada.

 • It finishes in at least a four-year college education.

-• A least thirty semester credit hours of differing college-level general education courses.
-They are required for graduation from the program.
+• A least of thirty semester credit hours of differing college-level general education courses are required for graduation from the program.

-• A least of two batches have moved on from the program before accommodation of the application.
+• A least of two batches has moved on from the program before accommodation of the application.

 Colleges and Universities under CIDA accreditation